charlesknapp/CCList/README.md

 </p>
 <p>
 CCList is a fun project which stores table data within the localStorage on your browser.
-Includes ajax-search functionality, adding/removing table data (cheat codes), and some sexy UI designing.
+Includes ajax-search functionality, adding/removing table data (cheat codes), and some sexy UI designing.<br>
 Feel free to check it out and use parts for your own projects.
 </p>
 <h2>Quick-start (How To Install)</h2>
 <ol>